-The novel approach of receiver construction described above goes hand-in-hand with new requirements on receiver parameters as well.
-Currently no additional attempts to improve the signal-to-noise ratio on single antenna are performed.
+The novel approach of the receiver construction described above goes hand-in-hand with new requirements on receiver parameters as well.
+No additional attempts to improve the signal-to-noise ratio on single antenna have been performed currently.
 There are however other parameters requested nowadays.